lancewood1/cloud-native-course-errata/README.md

   If you are creating an Spring Boot app from internal "go/moneta", it is already using "Spring Boot 1.5.x"
 - Add "message" property to application.yml (or application.properties)
-- Use different port (instead of default port of 8080)
+- Use different port (instead of default port of 8080) by using "server.port" property
 - Use customer banner: create one from patorjk.com (google "spring boot banner patorjk")
 - Use spring profile: "dev" and "production"